-We know why we have a need for Healthy Lifestyles, but what is being done about it?
-The good news is... there is a lot of good news!
-From national, state, and local support, PTAs and parents have a myriad of tools and resources to help their voices be heard.
-According to the Centers for Disease Control (CDC), public health and education serve the same children, often in the same settings.
+We know why we need Healthy Lifestyles, but what is being done about it?
+The good news isthere is a lot of good news!
+With national, state, and local support, PTAs and parents have various tools and resources to help their voices be heard.
+According to the Centers for Disease Control (CDC), public health and education serve children, often in the same settings.
 The Whole School, Whole Community, Whole Child (WSCC) focuses on the child to align the common goals of both sectors.
-CSH programs have helped to establish policies and practices in states, districts, and schools across the nation, and will see continued success within the expanded WSCC model.
-This framework provides Healthy Lifestyles with a foundation from which to build programs and resources that support the WSCC focus on the whole child.
+CSH programs have helped establish policies and practices in states, districts, and schools across the nation and will see continued success within the expanded WSCC model.
+This framework provides Healthy Lifestyles with a foundation to build programs and resources that support the WSCC focus on the whole child.

-It is through the process of intentional coordination which brings a school community together to teach children to be healthy for a lifetime.
+Through intentional coordination, itbrings a school community together to teach children to be healthy for a lifetime.
 Family Engagement is one of the identified components in the WSCC model, and PTAs can play a critical role in assisting in collaborative efforts.
-The ultimate goal is to coordinate all 10 components.
+The ultimate goal is to coordinate all ten components.